Steve O'Keefe: Domestic career

 Over time there have been a range of reasons available on the rumour mill.
 He just bowls darts, some said.
 He's too chippy, was another explanation thrown out there.
 Yet another was a personality clash with an influential figure in the Australian set-up.
 The clash was very much true, but it being a reason for him being overlooked was only ever a theory.
 Whether his cause was further harmed, too, by his occasional bucking of the old-school maxim that you don't question selectors is unknown, too.

 In 2013–14 O'Keefe took 41 first class wickets at 20.43 including a best of 6–70.
 He finished the 2013/14 domestic Sheffield Shield season as the leading wicket taker for the NSW Blues, just edging out Western Australia's Jason Behrendorff.
 He was picked on the 2014 tour of the UAE to play Pakistan.
-Kerry O'Keefe (no relation) said at the time:
+Kerry O'Keeffe (no relation) said at the time:

 It is a reward for some of the stuff he has done over the past two years.
 His numbers are undeniable so they obviously misread him somehow.
 They have been forced to pick him as he has kept putting them in the book...
 I think they had a perception of him that didn’t quite fit and the only way to change that perception was to take wickets.
 He has fought against a perception and broken it down.
 This should be his reward.

 O'Keefe made his Test debut.

 In 2014–15 O'Keefe took 28 first class wickets at 23.21 with a best of 5–24.
 He was overlooked for selection on the 2015 tours of the West Indies and England in favour of Fawad Ahmed, who ultimately ended up playing no Tests.
 In 2015 he toured India with Australia A, taking 14 wickets at 20.07 with a best return of 6–82.

 In 2015–16 O'Keefe took 20 first class wickets at 24.10.
 The Kochi Tuskers Kerala picked him up at the Indian Premier League auction for $20,000.
 In Sydney Grade Cricket he plays for Manly Warringah, although he originally played for Hawkesbury.

 In April 2020, New South Wales did not renew his contract to play in the Sheffield Shield, O’Keefe announcing his retirement from first-class and List A cricket.
-However, O'Keefe continues to play for the Sydney Sixers in the Big Bash League.
-O'Keefe has won multiple BBL titles with the Sydney Sixers throughout his playing time with them.
+However, O'Keefe continued to play for the Sydney Sixers in the Big Bash League.
+O'Keefe won three BBL titles with the Sydney Sixers throughout his playing time with them.
+On 10 January, 2024, O’Keefe announced his retirement from professional cricket announcing he would cease playing at the end of the 2023/24 Big Bash League season.
+In his final season he helped to guide the Sydney Sixers to another final.
+Taking 8 wickets in 9 matches, his final wicket being in a losing effort in the Big Bash Final, against the Brisbane Heat.